deliverycube/deliverycube-common/README.md

 ## Using Feature Toggles

-This project provides a Feature Toggles service that can be used to define which features are toggles or not.
+This project provides a Feature Toggles service that can be used to define which features are toggled and which are not.

 In your own module, override the configuration for the `FeatureToggles` service component, and override the `features` property along the lines below